 IUI can be conducted during the woman’s natural ovulation cycle or with the support of fertility treatments to boost ovulation function.
 You can know if you or your partner is ovulating through an over-the-counter ovulation predictor kit.
-IUI can help couples who cannot conceive for others reasons like work or travel schedules or sexual dysfunction.
+For couples who cannot conceive due to travel, work, or sexual dysfunction, IUI is a good alternative for them.

 It’s necessary to remember that many women who undergo IUI are given hormones or medicine to help them ovulate or boost the number of eggs they ovulate each month.
 This raises the likelihood of a couple conceiving twins or multiples.